fozenite/Chatty_App/README.md

-the server should determine what to do based on the message's type property it should construct a message to send back in response with a corresponding type and a generated unique id (e.g. a UUID) When a client connects or disconnects, the server should broadcast the current user count to all connected clients (STRETCH) the server may assign and/or keep track of user colours (there are several ways of solving this)
+the server should determine what to do based on the message's type property it should construct a message to send back in response with a corresponding type and a generated unique id (e.g. a UUID) When a client connects or disconnects, the server should broadcast the current user count to all connected clients